 We’ll be paying an extra $10 to $12 billion for our energy this year.
-That’s $400 to $500 for ever man woman and child in Australia.
+That’s $400 to $500 for every man, woman and child in Australia.

-According to the below article, published recently in The Australian, about $3 billion will hit our household energy bills and the other $9 billion will hit families indirectly, as businesses pass on their higher energy costs through prices rises on goods and services.
+According to the below article, published recently in The Australian, about $3 billion will hit our household energy bills, and the other $9 billion will hit families indirectly, as businesses pass on their higher energy costs through price rises on goods and services.